scholarslab/scholarslab.github.io/README.md

 ## Working with the site locally

-How to get the site up and running on your computer.
+How to get the site up and running on your computer:

 ### Prerequisites